shakacode/react_on_rails/README.md

 # FINAL NOTES
 * See [Projects](PROJECTS.md) using and [KUDOS](./KUDOS.md) for React on Rails.
 Please submit yours!
 Please edit either page or [email us](mailto:contact@shakacode.com) and we'll add your info.
 We also **love stars** as it helps us attract new users and contributors.
 * Follow [@railsonmaui](https://twitter.com/railsonmaui) and [@shakacode](https://twitter.com/shakacode) on Twitter for updates on releases.
 We've also got a forum category dedicated to [react_on_rails](http://forum.shakacode.com/c/rails/ReactOnRails).

+---

+Aloha from Justin Gordon ([bio](http://www.railsonmaui.com/about)) and the [ShakaCode](http://www.shakacode.com) Team!
+We're actively looking for new projects.
+If you like **React on Rails**, please consider contacting me at [justin@shakacode.com](mailto:justin@shakacode.com) if we could potentially help you in any way.
+Besides consulting on bigger projects, [ShakaCode](http://www.shakacode.com) is doing Skype plus Slack/Github based coaching for React on Rails.
+[Click here](http://www.shakacode.com/work/index.html) for more information.

+We're offering a free half-hour project consultation, on anything from React on Rails to any aspect of web application development for both consumer and enterprise products.
+In addition to React.js and Rails, we're doing react-native iOS and Android apps!

+Whether you have a new project or need help on an existing project, feel free to contact me directly at [justin@shakacode.com](mailto:justin@shakacode.com) and thanks in advance for any referrals!

+Your support keeps this project going.